sagieramos/EnerMon/README.md

 ## Conclusion ##

+EnerMon is designed to make it possible for anyone to create and manage their own IoT systems and devices without the need for extensive technical knowledge or resources.
-EnerMon is a user-friendly, economical, and adjustable energy monitoring and control system that assists homes and small businesses in controlling their energy usage more productively.
+It can be used to develop a user-friendly, economical, and adjustable energy monitoring and control system that assists homes and small businesses in controlling their energy usage more productively.
 It is built on the most recent Internet of Things technologies and provides instantaneous information about energy usage as well as prudent advice on how to decrease energy waste.
 By furnishing a complete energy monitoring and control system, EnerMon grants customers the power to take command of their energy consumption and contribute to a more sustainable future.